aluminumjs/aluminum/docs/index.rst

 .. note:: In this documentation, ``/`` refers to the root directory of the Aluminum repository, except as otherwise noted.

-To install Aluminum, simply clone the git repository, install the dependencies automatically with ``yarn``, and copy the default configuration files into the ``/prefs`` directory.
-Starting the web server is as simple as typing ``yarn run start`` into your terminal.
+To install Aluminum, simply clone the git repository, install the dependencies automatically with ``yarn``, and copy the default user files from the ``/defaults`` directory to ``/usr``.
+Starting the server is as simple as typing ``yarn run start`` into your terminal.

-.. seealso:: If you want to install Aluminum, please see the installation guide for more detailed instructions.
+.. seealso:: Please see the installation guide for more detailed instructions on installing Aluminum.

-Aluminum is controlled by configuration files written in JSON.
-These files are included in the ``/prefs`` directory.
+Aluminum is controlled by JSON configuration files.
+These files are found in the ``/usr/prefs`` directory.

 .. toctree::